nots1dd/litemuSH/README.md

 -> After ensuring all dependencies are present in your local machine, you can just clone this repository and run the script `install.sh` which will add an alias to your shell rc

--> Then you should be able to run `lmus` anywhere and it will work
+-> Then you should be able to run `lmus` anywhere and it will work (Right now, this install function uses alias to do this, `PKGBUILD` does it a bit better)

 In case it DOES NOT work, check the following :

 a.
-In `main.sh` the `$src` and other variables should be the directory where you cloned litemus
+If you do not have proper song metadata (might be a random mp3 file), lmus is NOT BUILT to play such media and will bug out in its UX

 b.
-If you do not have proper song metadata (might be a random mp3 file), lmus is NOT BUILT to play such media and will bug out in its UX
+Make sure you have run `install.sh` FIRST before running lmus and are just cloning the repository not using `PKGBUILD`

 c.
-Enter the **full directory** in the song directory prompt (tilde `~` does NOT work)

-d.
-Make sure you have run `install.sh` FIRST before running lmus (install script also might be a bit broken, you cannot fully rely on it)
+Ensure that you know what you are doing when using `PKGBUILD` as it moves `lmus` script to `/usr/bin`

 **NOTE :: YOU SHOULD RUN THIS SCRIPT AT YOUR OWN DISCRETION, BE AWARE OF WHAT THE SCRIPT DOES AND ITS FUNCTIONALITIES BEFORE EXECUTING.**